DevsExpo/Xtra-Plugins/helper_files/README.md

+# Xtra Helper Files
+Path : `xtraplugins/helper_files/`
-# Add Files That Helps Your Plugins, Like Images, Vid, Or Anything.
+Purpose : `All Files That Helps Your Plugin To Run`